Sustaining Positive Change

 Our Family Support, Family Play, Money Advice and Family Wellbeing Services provide the resources that many parents and children tell us they need to become healthier, happier and more confident so that they can participate and take an active role in their community.

-Once the foundations for living and managing life day to day are there, many of the families we work alongside discover that they possess the resources, resilience and confidence they need to overcome exclusion and isolation.
+Once the foundations for living and managing life day to day are there, many of the families we work alongside discover that they possess the resources, resilience and confidence they need to overcome exclusion, isolation and sustain positive change in their lives.